wb-mirta/core/packages/mirta-cli/README.md

 pnpm add -wD @mirta/cli
 ```

-✅ This package was designed for the Mirta framework but works in any `pnpm` monorepo with synchronized versioning.
+✅ This package is designed for the Mirta framework but works in any `pnpm` monorepo with synchronized versioning.

 ## 🚀 Quick Start

-**Trigger a release**:
+**Run a release**:

 ```sh
 pnpm mirta release
 ```
-Select the update type → all versions will be updated.
+Select the update type → versions will be updated.

 **Publish (in CI or locally)**: